Five Tips to Strengthen Know Your Employee (KYE) Processes

 Both KYC and KYE share the common goal of mitigating risks, upholding legal standards and preventing fraud.
 The main distinction is in their focus: KYC is customer-oriented, while KYE centers on internal workforce dynamics.
 KYC is a point in time process, while KYE should be a continuous process, throughout an employee’s tenure.
 Integrating both processes is crucial for a comprehensive risk management framework in business.

 Identity verification poses an ongoing challenge for organizations.
 In fact, 40% of IT security experts named it a top identity security challenge in the 2024 Workplace Identity Security Trends report.
-This is likely to climb as new attack and fraud tactics make accurate identity proofing and verification increasingly difficult.
+This is likely to climb as new attack and fraud tactics make accurate identity proofing in the workplace increasingly difficult.
 A recent report by Onfido found a 3000% increase in deepfake attempts in 2023, thanks to face-swapping apps, generative AI and other readily available fraud tools.

 Moreover, identity risks persist throughout the employee lifecycle – not just at hiring and onboarding.
 The recent breach of MGM resorts succeeded because attackers were able to impersonate an employee and convince the IT help desk to provide them with credential access to the corporate IAM service.
 Robust, continuous KYE processes could have prevented the attack.
 In this evolving landscape, a comprehensive KYE strategy is crucial for organizations to stay ahead of emerging threats, ensuring the integrity of their workforce and safeguarding against potential malicious activities.